UPDATED BY DILLON COLUCCI ON JANUARY 28, 2020

 How to Choose an EB-5 Project

 Choosing an EB-5 Regional Center and project to invest in can be daunting.
-Yet, choosing a regional center and EB-5 project that meets USCIS criteria and is viable as a business is perhaps the most important step of the EB-5 process, since the investor’s permanent residency is dependent on the ability of the project to create jobs and adhere to USCIS criteria.
+Yet, choosing a regional center and EB-5 project that meets the required legal criteria and is viable as a business is perhaps the most important step of the EB-5 process, since the investor’s permanent residency is dependent on the ability of the project to create jobs and adhere to the required legal criteria.
 Investors may initially be interested in a particular project because they are familiar with the industry or project location.
 However, there are certain due diligence questions that EB-5 visa applicants should ask before deciding on where to invest.
 Some good starting questions include:

 - How many EB-5 investors have already committed to the project?